macroxue/2048-ai/README.md

 The same idea is extended to have two moving rows and one moving column so building the next 512 tile can be from lookups as well.
-This greatly improves the strength and the speed of the AI, at the cost of more memory and more time in building the tables.
-Right now, the AI uses roughly 10GB of memory to build the tables and 3.2GB after that.
+This greatly improves the strength and the speed of the AI, at the cost of more memory and more time in computing the lookup tables.
+Right now, the AI uses roughly 10GB of memory to compute the tables and 3.2GB after that.

 ## Potential improvements

  * The search component has some weakness.
 Occasionally it gets stuck with the 2048 tile or even lower.
- * Multiple threads can speed up building the lookup tables.
+ * Multiple threads can speed up computing the lookup tables.
  * In theory the lookup can be further extended to have two moving rows and two moving columns, given hundreds GB of memory.